How to file a claim for division of property after divorce. How to apply for division of joint property after divorce

 • inherited items;

-• items for individual use: clothes, shoes, jewelry, with the exception of luxury items and jewelry;
+• things for individual use: clothing, shoes, jewelry, with the exception of luxury items and jewelry;

-• the right to receive results from intellectual labor.
+• the right to receive results from intellectual work.

-Agreement on the division of property, how to draw up
+Agreement on division of property, how to draw it up correctly

 The division of property will be faster and easier if the divorcing parties agree among themselves and write down the agreements reached on paper, notarized.

-The conclusion of a peace agreement relieves the parties from paying state duty when dividing property.
+The conclusion of a peace agreement relieves the parties from paying state fees when dividing property.

 The property division agreement includes: